RelaxoRelaxo

 Why do I still get a sedentary reminder after moving?

-Why do sedentary reminder notifications sometimes feel inaccurate?
+Why do sitting reminder notifications sometimes feel inaccurate?

 How “Delays” Happen